sony/esstra/README.md

 file](https://gcc.gnu.org/onlinedocs/gcc/Spec-Files.html) on your system which enables the option `-fplugin=....` as default.

-After that, compiling something with GCC as usual:
+After that, every compiling something with GCC as usual:

 ```sh
 $ gcc helloworld.c -o helloworld